zh1nhu3y/quickCure/README.md

      python app.py
      ```

-   - Access the application in your web browser at `http://localhost:5000`.
+   - Access the application in your web browser at `http://localhost:5000`

-## Additional Notes

-- Modify the database connection settings in the Python files (`config.py`, `app.py`) if necessary.
-- Customize the frontend and backend code according to your requirements.
-- For any issues or inquiries, please contact [panzhinhuey@gmail.com].